-- 7- We will continue to follow up the operations to improve performance. - 8- We will continue to train and develop our team to ensure the highest standards of service and quality. - 9- We will continue to modify the way we manage the business in line with the changes in the tourism labor markets. - 10- We will continue to serve and improve the community in the places of our company operations. - 11-We will continue to diversify tour offering in packages to enhance attraction. - 12- We will continue to adhere to the highest standards of the occupational safety and health in order to protect the employees and the guests from Corona Pandemic.
+- 8- Promote the spirit of innovation and create new ideas that would give preference of competition with other operators. - 9- We will continue to focus on low-cost self-financing for renovation and completion of the current projects. - 10- We will continue to follow up the operations to improve performance. - 11- We will continue to train and develop our team to ensure the highest standards of service and quality. - 12- We will continue to modify the way we manage the business in line with the changes in the tourism labor markets. - 13- We will continue to serve and improve the community in the places of our company operations. - 14- We will continue to diversify tour offering in packages to enhance attraction. - 15- We will continue to improve the returns of the distinguished employees by the improvement of the operations.